A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

 Inorganic chemistry plays a crucial role in the development and utilization of renewable energy sources.
-This experiment demonstrates the synthesis and characterization of a simple inorganic solar cell, highlighting the chemical principles behind this technology.
+This experiment demonstrates the synthesis and characterization of a simple inorganic dye-sensitized solar cell (DSSC), highlighting the chemical principles behind this technology.
+DSSCs are a promising type of solar cell due to their potential for low-cost manufacturing and high efficiency.

 Materials